Scilab-RL/Scilab-RL/README.md

 1. That's it.
 Now you can take your copy as a basis for your new environment and modify it as you want to develop your new environment.

 ## Limitations
-Currently, only off-policy algorithms are supported: DQN, DDPG, TD3, SAC, HER and HAC.
+> :warning: Currently, only off-policy algorithms are supported: DQN, DDPG, TD3, SAC, HER and HAC.
 PPO is not yet supported but it should not be too hard to enable it.

 ## Hyperparameter optimization and management
 The framework has a sophisticated hyperparameter management and optimization pipeline.
 To start the hyperparameter optimization start `experiment/train.py --multirun`.
 The `--multirun` flag starts the hyperparameter optimization mode.

-[comment]: <> (A problem with the comet.ml integration is that if a script raises an Error and stops, all parallel processes will be blocked and the error will not be output.
+> :warning: <> (A problem with the comet.ml integration is that if a script raises an Error and stops, all parallel processes will be blocked and the error will not be output.
 Therefore, if you spot that all processes of the hyperopt are idle you should re-start the process without comet.ml &#40;just remove the import in `train.py`&#41; and try to reproduce and find the error by observing the console output.  )

 The hyperparameter management and optimization builds on the following four tools:

 ### Hydra
 Hydra manages the command-line parameters and configuration options.
 The command line parameters are set in the `conf/main.yaml` file.
 All algorithm-specific parameters are set in the `conf/algorithm/<alg_name>.yaml` file.
+Parameters can be removed `~`, added `+` or overridden `++`.

 ### Optuna
 Optuna is a framework to perform the hyperparameter optimization algorithm (e.g. TPE).